titipata/penn-events-calendar/README.md

 ## Contributions

 We are welcome to all contribution.
-If you spot any errors in the web-application, please feel free to report them in the issue.
+If you spot any errors in the web-application, please feel free to report them on the [issue page](https://github.com/titipata/penn-events-calendar/issues).